 - be responsible for its compliance with this MSA;

 - be responsible for the accuracy, quality and legality of Customer Data and of the means by which Customer acquires the Customer Data;

 - use all reasonable efforts to prevent unauthorized access to, or use of, the Application Services, and notify Adverity promptly of any such unauthorized access or use;

-- use the Application Services only in accordance with the User Guide and applicable laws and government regulations; and
+- use the Application Services only in accordance with the Documentation and applicable laws and government regulations; and

 - Customer shall not: